danbz/aesthetic-programming/3-InfiniteLoops/Readme.md

 /*
 Asterisk Painting by John P.Bell (http://www.johnpbell.com/asterisk-painting/)
 Original code in Processing: http://wg18.criticalcodestudies.com/index.php?p=/discussion/31/week-2-critical-and-creative-coding-calvinball-and-coders#latest
-Port to p5js and modified by Winnie Soon with comment notes, last update: 13 Feb 2019
+Port to p5js and modified by Winnie Soon with comment notes, last update: 12 Oct 2019

 notes:
 1. The color mode has been changed to a variable as the push/pop function will restore the previous fill color state.